intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 Not all matrix shapes need to be supported in the implementation.
 The supported matrix shapes may depend on data type, matrix use, and target hardware.

+An argument to any instruction that has coopmatrix type **must** be dynamically uniform.

 Instructions
 ============